TriplyDB/Documentation/docs/triply-db/index.md

 4. Optionally, enter a dataset display name.
 This name will be used in the GUI and will be exposed in dataset metadata.

 5. Optionally, enter a dataset description.
-You can use richt text formatting by using Markdown.
+You can use rich text formatting by using Markdown.
 See [our section about Markdown](#markdown-support) for details.